Nadia Carlesso, M.D., Ph.D.

 - Microenvironment – Leukemia crosstalk

 - In vivo-visualization of normal and malignant bone marrow niches

-Nadia Carlesso M.D., Ph.D., joined the Beckman Research Institute of City of Hope as Professor in the Department of Hematologic Malignancies Translational Science and Professor at the Gehr Family Center for Leukemia Research.
+Nadia Carlesso M.D., Ph.D., joined the Beckman Research Institute of City of Hope as Associate Director of Basic Research in the Gehr Family Center for Leukemia Research, Professor in the Department of Hematologic Malignancies Translational Science and Professor at the Gehr Family Center for Leukemia Research.

 Dr. Carlesso and her team will lead efforts to identify novel therapeutic approaches targeting simultaneously the leukemia cells and the leukemic microenvironment, in particular in relapse and refractory disease, and strategies to improve hematopoietic cell engraftment following transplant.

 Dr. Carlesso received her M.D. from the University of Torino (Italy) and her Ph.D. from the University of Genova (Italy).
 She performed her Ph.D. work at the Dana-Farber Cancer Institute and received the postdoctoral training at the Massachusetts General Hospital, Harvard Medical School.